Important Information To U.S. Citizens Traveling To Namibia

 Country Specific Information: Country Specific Information sheets are issued by the State Department for every country with general information for U.S. citizens travelling to or living in foreign countries.
 These sheets contain information on health conditions, crime, entry requirements, areas of instability and the contact information for the U.S. embassy and/or consulate(s) in the specific country.

 Passports: U.S. passports, in order to be considered valid for travel to Namibia, must have at least six months of validity remaining beyond the traveler’s planned date of exit from Namibia.
 Travelers with insufficient passport validity are strongly advised to obtain new passports prior to travel.
 The U.S. Embassy cannot provide new passports on an emergency basis if U.S. citizen travelers are denied admission at the port of entry for this reason.

-Yellow Fever Inoculations: Namibia requires all travelers coming from areas where yellow fever is prevalent to show their World Health Organization Immunization Record (Yellow Card).
-Even though the United States is not a yellow fever country, recently travelers from the United States have been stopped and asked to produce their yellow cards showing proof of vaccination against Yellow Fever when entering Namibia.
-Therefore all travelers are advised to receive yellow fever inoculations before traveling to Namibia and to be sure to carry proof of their immunization.
+Yellow Fever Vaccination: Namibia requires all travelers coming from areas where yellow fever is endemic to show their World Health Organization Immunization Record (yellow card).
+Even though the United States is not a Yellow Fever endemic country, travelers from the United States are sometimes stopped and asked to produce their yellow cards showing proof of vaccination against Yellow Fever when entering Namibia.
+Therefore, all travelers are advised be vaccinated against Yellow Fever before traveling to Namibia and to be sure to carry proof of their immunization.
 The Centers for Disease Control and Prevention (CDC) maintains a list of Yellow Fever vaccination clinics in the United States.

 Other Important Health Information: The Centers for Disease Control and Prevention (CDC) maintains a Traveler’s Health Information Page for Namibia with important information about current health issues the country, recommended vaccinations for travelers to Namibia, and a suggested Healthy Travel Packing List.